plotly/plotly.py/doc/python/choropleth-maps.md

 ### Choropleth Map with plotly.express

-[Plotly Express](/python/plotly-express/) is the easy-to-use, high-level interface to Plotly, which [operates on "tidy" data](/python/px-arguments/) and produces [easy-to-style figures](/python/styling-plotly-express/).
+[Plotly Express](/python/plotly-express/) is the easy-to-use, high-level interface to Plotly, which [operates on a variety of types of data](/python/px-arguments/) and produces [easy-to-style figures](/python/styling-plotly-express/).

 #### GeoJSON with `feature.id`